2003 Chicago Cubs

 Managed by Dusty Baker

 The Cubs battled for a division lead at the end of April.
 They remained in first place until early June and trailed by 1 game at the end of the month.
-But in July the Cubs started to fade falling to 3rd place and 5.5 back by July 23rd.
+But in July, they started to fade, falling to 3rd place and 5 1/2 games back by July 23rd.
 But it was on that date that the club traded for centerfielder and leadoff man Kenny Lofton and third baseman Aramis Ramirez.
-The new addition helped to jump start the struggling Cubs' offense reducing the division deficit to 2.5 games by the end of August.
-But in September the Cubs went on a tear winning 19 of 27 games and clinching their first division title in 19 years.
+The new additions helped to jump start the struggling Cubs' offense, reducing the division deficit to 2 1/2 games by the end of August.
+Then in September the Cubs went on a tear, winning 19 of 27 games and clinching their first division title in 19 years.
 But it was postseason miseries that would define the season.

-The Cubs battled to a 3 games to 2 win over the Atlanta Braves in the NLDS earning the organization's first playoff series victory since 1908.
-The Cubs lost the NLCS to the Florida Marlins 4 games to 3 after taking a 3 games to 1 lead.
-After being shutout in game 5, the Cubs held significant leads in both games 6 and 7, only to blow both.
+The Cubs battled to a 3 games to 2 win over the Atlanta Braves in the NLDS, earning the organization's first playoff series victory since 1908.
+But the Cubs lost the NLCS to the Florida Marlins, 4 games to 3, after taking a 3 games to 1 lead.
+After being shut out in Game 5, the Cubs held significant leads in both Games 6 and 7, only to blow both.
 Games 6 and 7 saw defeats of Prior and Wood in consecutive games for just the second time, at that point, in 32 such instances.
-In was in 8th inning of game 6 at Wrigley Field, Cubs leading 3-0, that the infamous 'Bartman' incident occured changing the course of the game and the series.
-It was with 1 out and a man on 2nd when spectator Steve Bartman deflected a Luis Castillo foul ball in the stands which left fielder Moises Alou had a chance to catch and get the 2nd out.
-The Marlins would go on to score 8 runs in the inning, win the game 8-3, the pennant, and the World Series.
+In was in the 8th inning of Game 6 at Wrigley Field, with the Cubs leading 3-0, that the infamous "Bartman incident" occurred, changing the course of the game and the series.
+With one out and a man on second base, spectator Steve Bartman deflected a Luis Castillo foul ball, which left fielder Moises Alou had a chance to catch for the second out, into the stands.
+Given a reprieve, the Marlins would go on to score 8 runs in the inning, win the game 8-3, and then the pennant the next day on their way to winning the World Series.

 - Buzz Bissinger: Three Nights in August: Strategy, Heartbreak and Joy Inside the Mind of a Manager, Houghton Mifflin, Boston, MA, 2005.